Very few things excite me more in my garden than setting new plants in fresh homemade compost.

 You should get into the habit of chopping up all your waste as small as possible.
 The smaller the pieces are, the more surface areas there are for microbes to start feasting on.

-If you have a large enough compost pile, I would suggest investing in a mechanical shredder, which every good garden center will stock.
+If you have a large enough compost pile, I would suggest investing in a mechanical shredder, which you can find in any good garden center.

 You won’t believe how much this can speed things up.